 #19 – Sending customers to other companies in exchange for a one-time fee (instead of building your own customer base).

 Companies are happy to pay you a lead or sales commission since they know they will make more money from that customer in the long run compared to what they paid you.

 This is fine if you don’t plan to build your own customer base.
 Sadly, that isn’t the most strategic decision.

 All kinds of benefits open up to you if you grow your own long-term client base.
-Rather than making fast money off one purchase, what if you decide to build a client base that bought from you repeatedly?
+Rather than making fast money off one purchase, what if you decide to build a client base that you’ve bought from you repeatedly?

 #20 – No control over the customer experience

 It doesn’t matter if we compare lead generation vs. affiliate marketing or talking in general.
-When only relying on affiliate marketing and lead generation, you generally cannot control the buying process, the goods or service quality, nor customer support.
+When relying solely on affiliate marketing and lead generation, you generally cannot control the buying process, the goods or service quality, nor customer support.